whaynes/STCW23/jekyll/assessments/Engine/OICEW-9-1B.md

 <!--rowstart-->

-[Describe](guidelines#describeaction) the procedure to start and secure the sewage treatment plant
+{% do Describe, describeaction %} the procedure to start and secure the sewage treatment plant

 <!--cellbreak-->